- Home

 Changes in appearance

 The way you look may affect how you feel about yourself.
-Changes to your appearance may make you feel less attractive, and this can affect your sexual confidence, self-esteem and body image.
-You may worry about other people’s reactions to you.
-It takes time to adjust to changes in appearance.
+Changes to your face or body may make you feel less attractive, and this can affect your sexual confidence, self-esteem and body image.
+Often people find that their partner (or a potential partner) isn’t as concerned about these changes as they are.
+You may worry about other people’s reactions to you, or worry that they will avoid or reject you when they see how your body has changed.

 Look Good Feel Better program